DOI-USGS/ISIS3/Testing-ISIS3-Using-ctest.md

 The workflow for creating a new tests will be the same as the old ISIS make system besides adding test data.
 See Make Truth Replacement below for how this set in the process changes.

-## App Tests
+## App Tests and Category Tests

-App tests still leverage the old make system, they work using the standard ISIS app test workflow for now.
-As app tests are simply executable + parameters and checking the output, there exists a possibility for programmatically moving app tests over somewhere else.
-App tests should simply be re-branded as functional tests and taken out of the ISIS source tree.
+App/Category tests still leverage the old make system, they work using the standard ISIS app/category test workflow for now.
-Steps To Create A New UnitTest:
-1. Create a new directory <testname> in <appname>/tsts
-2. Create a Makefile with Test instructions
-3. Use Old Make System To Manage Test Data
-* Make checkout, checking, truthdata etc
-4. reconfigure
-5. rebuild
+App/Category tests can be developed in the ISIS src tree similar to the old make system.
+As long as the path is pointing to the binaries in the build directory (build/bin); make output, make test, make compare, make truthdata, and make ostruthdata all work.
+You cannot run all tests from the root of the ISIS source tree.
+To accomplish this use ctest in the build directory, see above.
+If there is testdata in the ISIS source tree ctest will test with that data.

 ## Unit Tests